Share

 Period of revolution222.3532 days

-Receiving no replies and hearing nothing but static coming from the giant ring, the singleship entered a high parabolic orbit over the megastructure for a closer inspection, though (Salleh hoped) not so close as to worry the disc's inhabitants.
+As the Pertanyaan came closer, the blue haze of atmosphere resolved into an enormous planetscape, complete with land masses, oceans, and swirling spiral cloud formations.
+Salleh and Anggun began many hours of trying to communicate with the flattened ring and who or whatever might be inhabiting it.
+Receiving no replies and hearing nothing but static coming from the giant ring, the ship entered a high parabolic orbit over the megastructure for a closer inspection, though (Salleh hoped) not so close as to worry the disc's inhabitants (if any).
 The height of the orbit, aside from concerns over the reactions of the disc's residents, was dictated by the fact the Rak Mesba's gravitational field did not obey the inverse-square law, and decreased only slightly at altitudes lower than the outer radius of the megastructure.
 If no communications were received, Salleh reasoned, the singleship could spiral into a closer orbit.
 At this point, the plan was to orbit the entirety of the disc to gather a more complete survey of this huge object.

 The inner and outer rims of the disc are covered by huge plates composed of a nickel-iron alloy, which serve as a base for a variety of different structures attached to the rims.
-The four kilometer-wide strip of nickel-iron plates on the inner rim is almost entirely covered by what appear to be photovoltaic arrays.
+The four-kilometer-wide strip of nickel-iron plates on the inner rim is almost entirely covered by what appear to be photovoltaic arrays.
 A longer strip of identical width on the outer rim is studded with clusters of what appear to be huge docking cradles, fuel storage tanks, and cargo-handling equipment, punctuated by unlit cavernous bays open to space.
 A mixture of rock and regolith fills the interior of the disc.
-Deep scans of the disc's interior revealed a one centimeter thick layer of nickel-iron alloy, identical in composition to the plates covering the inner and outer rims, forming a disc at the center of the megastructure and connecting the inner and outer rims; however, realizing such a structure could not generate the gravitational effects the ship had encountered, Anggun deduced that, unlike the metal plates on the exterior, this interior ring must encase something like a very thin sheet of mag-graphene, woven into a very loose mesh.

 The vast spaces between Rak Mesba's rims, a total area of more than 268 quadrillion square kilometers (about 525.6 million times the surface area of Earth), are dotted with rivers, lakes, and oceans (many larger than some planets) on both sides of the megastructure; liquid water covers slightly more than twenty-eight percent of the surface.
 The remaining area is a mixture of terraced plains, grasslands, marshes, deserts, beaches, snow-capped mountain ranges, and even tundra near the outer rims.
 Sixteen circular "wells," which appear to connect the two sides of the megastructure, are arranged in a logarithmic spiral pattern extending between the rims.
-Much of the land surface appears to be covered with various sorts of plant life, though the onboard spectroscope could not identify what chemicals the plants use for photosynthesis.
+Much of the land surface appears to be covered with various sorts of plant-like life, though the onboard spectroscope could not identify what chemicals the organisms would use for photosynthesis if they can do so.
 Dotted here and there, mainly along the coasts and along riverbanks are what appear to be sprawling cities, connected by traceries of roads and other transportation pathways.
 Salleh couldn't be sure, but all of them looked as if they had long ago been abandoned.
 The surface is illuminated every twenty and one-half hours by a combination of light filtering in from the inner rim and light reflected by the solettas.
 Darkness, or rather a dim twilight, of about the same length follows when the landscape is below a gap between the mirrors.

 Above the landscape, low altitude clouds spiral across the skies of Rak Mesba beneath gossamer streaks of wispy clouds whipped along by the disc's high rate of spin (938.5078 kilometers per second) in an atmosphere composed of nitrogen, oxygen, various oxides of nitrogen, carbon dioxide, methane, and numerous trace gases, with an average surface pressure of almost two atmospheres (slightly higher near the inner rim and slightly lower near the outer rim).
 The dense atmosphere, along with the relatively rapid revolution of Rak Mesba, transports heat throughout each of the disc's two habitable surfaces.
 The short "year" and even shorter "day" give Rak Mesba an ever-changing weather, as air warmed by YTS 8222-0109319 and the solettas rises in a moisture-laden high-pressure zone that spreads toward the cooler outer rim, finally ending its high altitude journey, after releasing nearly all of its moisture along the way, above the "cold zone" as a low-pressure cold dry air mass that descends to the surface to begin its return to warmer climes in a gigantic Hadley cell.
 If the disc were stationary, this would be a simple enough pattern of circulation.
 But the giant habitat revolves fairly rapidly, and as it does both the sunlit "warm zones" and the darkened "cold zones" are in constant motion.
 As a result of this radial circulation, coupled with the high velocities imparted by the disc's rotation, the upper levels of Rak Mesba's atmosphere are extraordinarily turbulent, though nearer to the surface calmer conditions prevail.
 The atmosphere is held in place by ninety kilometer high walls made of huge diamondoid sheets that encircle both the inner and outer rims on each side of the megastructure.
 These walls each measure two kilometers thick at the base and taper to a thickness of only twenty meters at their summit.